HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 ## Introduction

-JavaScript has come a long way from its humble origins as the last of the three web cornerstones, alongside CSS and HTML.
+JavaScript has come a long way from its humble origins as the last of the three web cornerstones—alongside CSS and HTML.
 Today, JavaScript has started to infiltrate a broad spectrum of the technical stack.
-JavaScript is no longer confined to the client-side—it's an increasingly popular choice for build tools and server-side scripting, and is creeping its way into the CDN layer as well thanks to edge computing solutions.
+It is no longer confined to the client-side and it's an increasingly popular choice for build tools and server-side scripting.
+JavaScript is also creeping its way into the CDN layer as well thanks to edge computing solutions.

 Developers love us some JavaScript.
 According to the Markup chapter, the `script` element is the [6th most popular HTML element](./markup) in use (ahead of elements like `p` and `i`, among countless others).
 We spend around 14 times as many bytes on it as we do on HTML, the building block of the web, and 6 times as many bytes as CSS.